15 Common Courses In RN Programs

 - Suggest changes to inaccurate or misleading information.

 - Identify critical information that writers may have missed.

 Integrity Network members typically work full time in their industry profession and review content for NurseJournal.org as a side project.
 All Integrity Network members are paid members of the Red Ventures Education Integrity Network.

 Nursing school curriculum covers topics from math and chemistry, to psychology and physiology.
 Learn what to expect and explore some of the most common nursing school classes here.

 Are you ready to earn your online nursing degree?

-Within the RN qualified degrees there are a number of courses both theory and practical, and depending on which level of education you choose to embark on those classes will alter slightly.
-Most nurses will cover a wide array of material from math and chemistry to psychology and physiology.
-Other nurses will specialize in particular fields and choose electives based on pediatrics, oncology or geriatrics.
+The class requirements for RN qualifying degrees will differ slightly depending on the level of education you plan to pursue.
+Most nursing programs will cover a wide array of material from math and chemistry to psychology and physiology.
+Some nursing students will choose electives based on their desired specialty, such as pediatrics, oncology, or geriatrics.